 Shyamalan and the film’s producers argued that the casting was diverse, pointing out actors like Dev Patel as Prince Zuko.
 However, some felt that casting a person of color as the film’s antagonist while white actors played the protagonists was problematic in itself.
 The debate was fueled by statements from both sides, but especially from fans who felt the casting choices were not true to the original show’s vision of a culturally diverse world.

 M. Night: “You’re coming at me, the one Asian filmmaker who has the right to cast anybody I want”

-Says M. Night, “Here’s the irony of the conversation: The Last Airbender is the most culturally diverse movie series of all time.
+At the time M. Night Shyamalan responded this way: “Here’s the irony of the conversation: The Last Airbender is the most culturally diverse movie series of all time.
 I’m not talking about maybe one Jedi, maybe one person of a different color – no one’s even close.
 That’s a great pride to me.
 The irony of this statement enrages me to the point of … not even the accusation, but the misplacement of it.
-You’re coming at me, the one Asian filmmaker who has the right to cast anybody I want, and I’m casting this entire movie in this color blind way where everyone is represented.
+You’re coming at me, the one Asian filmmaker who has the right to cast anybody I want, and I’m casting this entire movie in this color-blind way where everyone is represented.
 I even had one section of the Earth kingdom as African American, which obviously isn’t in the show, but I wanted to represent them, too!”

 M. Night: The world of Avatar: The Last Airbender was intentionally ambiguous and a blend of multiple cultures.